Program TypeMajor, Minor

 - Gain added perspective on the Catholic intellectual tradition.

 Philosophical study plays an essential role at Mary because of its commitment to the harmony of faith and reason and its support for pursuing philosophical truth.
 Moreover, philosophy reinforces our commitment to the Catholic intellectual tradition, which affirms the potential of the mind to discover and increasingly understand true answers to philosophical questions.
+Program majors meet and discuss readings, student and faculty projects, and engage with guest speakers.

 - Prepare yourself for future success.